Valencia-oh/PKMN-Jade/README.md

 ## New Pokemon Locations:
 #### Future Pokemon Locations
-- Applin -- Ilex Forest
+- Applin -- Ilex Forest in the Morning and Day
-- Lartvesta -- Mt.
+- Larvesta -- Mt.
 Mortar
 - Poochyena -- Routes 29, 30, and 32 at night
 - Mightyena -- Routes 42 and 45 at Night
 - Maschiff -- Route 34 all day